scrapy/scrapy/docs/topics/feed-exports.rst

 =====================

 For serializing the scraped data, the feed exports use the :ref:`Item exporters
-<topics-exporters>` and these formats are supported out of the box:
+<topics-exporters>`.
+These formats are supported out of the box:

  * :ref:`topics-feed-format-json`
  * :ref:`topics-feed-format-jsonlines`